wallarm/product-documentation/docs/latest/user-guides/settings/applications.md

 ![!Adding an application on the base of header request](../../images/user-guides/settings/configure-app-auto-header.png)

-### Application identification on base of random request headers or endpoint URLs
+### Application identification on base of specific request header or part of URLs using `map` NGINX directive

-You can add the applications on the base of random request headers or endpoint URLs, using the `map` NGINX directive.
+You can add the applications on the base of specific request header or part of endpoint URLs, using the `map` NGINX directive.
 See detailed description of the directive in the NGINX [documentation](https://nginx.org/en/docs/http/ngx_http_map_module.html#map).

 ## Deleting an application